 Purchasing Camp Clothing

 Camp Outfitters by Lands’ End is our official camp supplier.
+Please keep in mind that purchasing items from Lands’ End is strictly optional, there are no required purchases.
 They recommend that you order by calling them directly so they can help you with your shopping.
 Also, feel free to look at the general Lands’ End website if there is an item you can’t find on the Akeela page.
 Lands’ End will be happy to put the Beyond Akeela logo or your teen’s monogram on any of their (applicable) items for you.
-Please keep in mind that purchasing items from Lands’ End is strictly optional.

 Please allow 5-7 days fulfillment of your orders.
 ORDER EARLY TO INSURE ON-TIME DELIVERY!
 Please don’t hesitate to call the Camp Outfitters at Lands’ End directly with any questions about camp clothing: 800-995-8711.